 Chlorine or Salt Water

-Most pools are kept clean and free of algae through the direct application of chlorine, in tablet or liquid form.
-However, salt water pools are increasing in popularity due to the advantages they offer.
-The term chemical free is misleading, as salt water pools still contain chlorine.
-However, they create their own chlorine from salt using a device called a chlorine generator or chlorinator.
+Traditionally, pools have been kept clean and free of algae through the direct application of chlorine, in tablet or liquid form.
+However, salt water pools are increasing in popularity.
+These pools create chlorine from salt using a device called a chlorine generator or chlorinator.

-Despite the fact that both types of pools contain chlorine, a lot of swimmers find the water from salt water pools to be less harsh on their eyes and skin.
-Another benefit of salt water swimming pools is that you don’t have to handle and store chlorine, which can be dangerous.
-On the downside, salt water pools can corrode fixtures if you’re not careful.
+Despite the fact that both types of pools ultimately use chlorine, a lot of people find the water from salt water pools to be less harsh on their eyes and skin.

 There are other ways to sanitize a swimming pool as well, including bromine, ozone, and ultraviolet (UV).
 However, for a private residential pool, the choice is typically chlorine vs. salt water.

 Before embarking on a pool project, it’s important to educate yourself on the terminology.
 Pool contractors can be helpful in explaining the options, but they often have a vested interest in selling you one type of pool over another.
 In fact, they may not even offer all types of pools.

 In other words, they’re not the most impartial sources of information.